huggingface/blog/unsung-heroes.md

 ---
-title: "Unsung Heroes of the Hugging Face Hub"
+title: "The 5 Most Under-Rated Tools on Hugging Face"
 thumbnail: /blog/assets/unsung-heroes/thumbnail.png
 authors:
 - user: derek-thomas
 ---

-# Unsung Heroes of the Hugging Face Hub
+# The 5 Most Under-Rated Tools on Hugging Face

 <div style="background-color: #e6f9e6; padding: 16px 32px; outline: 2px solid; border-radius: 10px;">
 tl;dr The Hugging Face Hub has a number of tools and integrations that are often overlooked that can make it easier to build many types of AI solutions</div>